-Taking Harvoni will not prevent you from passing hepatitis C to other people.
+Using this medicine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
-Talk with your doctor about safe ways to prevent HCV transmission during sex.
+Talk with your doctor about safe ways to prevent hepatitis C transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Harvoni side effects